design-first/system-designer/README.md

 #### Run your system

-You can run your system directly from System Designer and then export it to HTML, JSON, JavaScript, a Node.js module or a [Graphviz](http://graphviz.org) file (* macOS, Windows 10 and web version only).
+You can run your system directly from System Designer and then export it to HTML, JSON, JavaScript, a Node.js module or a [Graphviz](http://graphviz.org) file (* macOS, Windows, Linux and PWA version only).

 Because you have defined a model for your application, a [Dynamic Type Check](https://en.wikipedia.org/wiki/Type_system#DYNAMIC) is done on every action of your system.
 All warnings are send and shown in System Designer.